How Women's World Cup quarter-finalists shape up

 Sweden beat England at the 2019 World Cup to finish third, and they will be hoping to reach the final this time.

-Fran Kirby, England forward on ITV1: "I don't think Sweden deserved it [to beat the USA], they didn't create anything and the USA were the better team.
+Fran Kirby, England forward, on ITV1: "I don't think Sweden deserved it [to beat the USA], they didn't create anything and the USA were the better team.
 But ultimately it's about winning."

 Key stat: Sweden have scored three goals from corners where the first contact was a goal - no other team has scored more than one goal in this manner.